EskilAl/Obsidian/Computer Vision/Introduction.md

 - Computer vision solution for Automatic Classification of the Fertilized and unfertilized fish eggs.
 - Computer Vision methods to detect the level of gas in a semi-transparent propane canister.
 - Image acquisition and processing for detection of incomplete markings on gas cylinders.
+- Animal tracking.
+- Quality analysis of fruits
+- Prediction of SSC in kiwifruit using HSI
+- Detection and Classification of Objects in
+- Automated Salamander Recognition Using Deep Neural Networks and Feature Extraction.
+- An Automatic image-based system for detection wild and stocked fish

+## Image Processing / CV Related jurnals
+- Pattern Recognition
+- Pattern Recognition Letters
+- International Journal of Computer Vision

+## Major conferences
+- CVPR
+- ECCV
+- ICML
+- BMVC
+- ICCV